 The Chair of Medical Engineering of the Faculty for Mechanical Engineering of the RWTH Aachen University has been founded in 2005 as part of the Helmholtz-Institute for Biomedical Engineering of the RWTH Aachen University (HIA).
 Prof. Klaus Radermacher, PhD is the director of the Chair of Medical Engineering (mediTEC) and member of the board of directors of the HIA.

-At mediTEC actually a team of about 30 scientists, more than 30 student research assistants are constantly involved in different areas of research, development and teaching.
-They are supported by 3 non-academic employees and 3 trainees.
+At mediTEC actually a team of approx. 15-20 scientists, permanently at least 30-40 student research assistants are constantly involved in different areas of research, development and teaching.
+They are supported by 3 non-academic employees and permanently 2-4 trainees.

 The mission of the Chair of Medical Engineering (mediTEC) of the RWTH Aachen University is to provide an active link between interdisciplinary basic sciences and application oriented engineering research and development of innovative solutions for a better health care.
 Apart from international publications and a practical transfer and implementation of scientific findings, the education of our students from different disciplines and specialties is a major objective.

 Creativity, professionalism in engineering sciences and interdisciplinary cooperation are crucial pillars of academic medical engineering research.
 In this context, it is not only about ideas potentially transferable to profitable industrial products.
 In the first place, the specific medical issues and needs as well as the proof of the clinical benefit and technical feasibility of a specific approach are of paramount importance.
 Moreover, to achieve better healthcare by means of innovative medical devices a consideration of socio-economic as well as economic requirements and boundary conditions of clinical and industrial stakeholders is mandatory.